garden-io/garden/docs/using-garden/variables-and-templating.md

 * Equality: `==`, `!=`
 * Logical: `&&`, `||`, ternary (`<test> ? <value if true> : <value if false>`)
 * Unary: `!` (negation), `typeof` (returns the type of the following value as a string, e.g. `"boolean"` or `"number"`)
+* Relational: `contains` (to see if an array contains a value, an object contains a key, or a string contains a substring)

 The arithmetic and numeric comparison operators can only be used for numeric literals and keys that resolve to numbers.
 The equality and logical operators work with any term.